-- What is the difference between Elite, State, Regional and Local Teams?
+- What is the difference between Elite Pro, Elite, Regional and Local Teams?

-The Elite teams have a tournament schedule that includes at least 2 National Qualifiers and extensive travel throughout the southeast.
-The State teams will participate in tournaments in Florida and 1 National Qualifier.
+The Elite Pro teams have a tournament schedule that includes at least 2 National Qualifiers and extensive travel throughout the southeast.
+The Elite teams will participate in tournaments in Florida and 1 National Qualifier.
 The Regional teams will attend 2 away 1-day tournaments and one local 1-day tournament.
 Local teams will attend one local tournament and will participate in several scrimmages/tournaments with other teams locally.

 - Will players play with other players of their own age?

-Yes, for the Elite and State teams, players are grouped by age (12-18); however, consideration will be given to players “playing up” if their skills are advanced.
+Yes, for the Elite Pro and Elite teams, players are grouped by age (12-18); however, consideration will be given to players “playing up” if their skills are advanced.
 The Regional/Local teams will be “blended.”
 We anticipate the following age grouping: 8-12s and 13-15s.
 This may change, though, depending on the number of players signing up for Regional/Local League play.

 - How many players will be on a team and how are they chosen?

-For Elite and State teams there will be between 9 and 12 players per team.
+For Elite Pro and Elite teams there will be between 9 and 12 players per team.
 For the Regional/League we expect no more than 9 players per team.
 During tryouts a number of coaches will independently review your player’s skills.
 They will compile their results and determine teams.
-If you've selected Regional/Local at tryouts as your skill level, but we feel your player would do better participating on a State team, we will tell you but whether the player moves up to the State team would be your decision.
+If you selected Regional/Local at tryouts as your skill level, but we feel your player would do better participating on a Elite team, we will tell you.
+Whether the player moves up to the Elite team though, would be your decision.